Custom Home Construction and Remodelling Tips

 If you’ve never heard of Passive House, they’re what normal houses ought to be if built properly with different components of the building cleverly collaborating together to serve their purpose - the byproduct of this is a comfortable and energy-efficient home.
 The Passive House Institute in Germany started the movement with an academic research project meant to find the optimal level of efficiency for a building.
 Today, the institute is still used for building science research to create advanced building quality and performance, and Passive House buildings can be found all over the world.

-Our team at Gilbert + Burke builds certified Passive House homes that follow the International Passive House Association standards.
-By using less energy, your carbon footprint is reduced, and so are your bills!
+Our team at Gilbert + Burke designs and builds certified Passive House homes that follow the International Passive House Association standards.
+By using less energy, your carbon footprint is reduced, and so are your energy bills!

 There are various levels of Passive House qualifications, and all focus on eco-friendly building and living standards.

 The three levels of Passive House buildings represent varying levels of building code that must be adhered to in order to be labelled under each classification.
 Passive House buildings have been gaining momentum in Canada, with more than 2,000 Passive Houses having been built across Canada so far, which is a number that’s steadily growing.
 These are the three classes of Passive Houses.

 This program has been so powerful for eco-friendly builders and supporters of energy efficient living.
 “Building it right” is more than just a priority with Passive Houses; it’s the cornerstone of the building standard.
 The Architecture 2030 Advancing Net Zero project, net zero will become a standard practice for new home construction by 2030.

 In Passive House building, air tightness is absolutely mandatory, strictly controlled, and tested throughout the building process.
 Each technical team member (carpenter, plumber, electrician, HVAC installer) plays an important roll in adhering to the prescribed strict performance requirements.
 There are even trades-person education courses offered through Passive House.